plan44/p44mbrd/README.md

 The *connectedhomeip* is included as a submodule, but **using a plan44 forked github repository**.

-The forked version is currently needed because not all needed additions to the SDK are already accepted (or maybe acceptable) upstream at the time of writing this.
+A forked version is currently required because not all needed additions to the SDK are already accepted (or maybe acceptable) upstream at the time of writing this.

 In addition, the forked version contains an adapted `.gitmodule` file which prevents fetching a lot of very footprint heavy submodules (gigabytes!) containing SDKs for various embedded hardware not relevant to a Linux/Posix based bridge project (by adding `update = none` and `ignore = all`).